 Latin and Ballroom Group Dance Classes!
 Swing, salsa, cha-cha, waltz, rumba, foxtrot and more.
 Times and locations vary.
 Golden Isles Dancers, (912) 634-8219 or email@example.com or dancegoldenisles.com.

 Brunswick Farmer’s Market at Mary Ross Waterfront Park, 1530 Newcastle St. 8 a.m.-dark.
 (912) 262-6665 or brunswickfarmersmarket.com.

-Eco-Lecture Series at Village Creek Landing, 6 p.m.
-Each month a new guest speaker will discuss environmentally focused topics specifically geared to preserving Georgia’s Coast.
-Come early and enjoy cocktails with Village Creek Landing’s beautiful marsh view! $10 per person (includes your first drink), Space is limited, so RSVP at VillageCreekLanding.com or (912) 399-0063.
+Eco-Lecture Series!
+Join Village Creek Landing for an informative Eco Lecture Series!
+Each month they will have a new guest speaker discussing environmentally focused topics specifically geared to preserving Georgia’s Coast.
+Space is limited, so RSVP at VillageCreekLanding.com or (912) 399-0063.

 Seaside Dance Association, Dance Instruction/Practice Social and ballroom dance.
 Beginners 7 p.m.
 Advanced 8:15 p.m. $5 members, $8 non-members.
 St. Simons Elementary School cafeteria, 805 Ocean Blvd.
 For more information, (912) 634-9527.

 Visit the shops, galleries, restaurants of Historic Downtown Brunswick; art openings, live music, food and beverage pairing samples.
 5-8 p.m.
 (912) 265-4032 or brunswickgeorgia.net.